Projects-by-Harsh-and-Sid/Atlas-Link/readme.md

 ### 11.2 Setup and Installation

-To set up the Star Link project, follow these steps:
+To set up the Atlas Link project, follow these steps:

 1. Clone the repository:
    ```